keboola/connection-docs/components/data-apps/index.md

 Choose the authorization method that best suits your app's requirements and security needs.

 ## Theming
-To configure theming in your data app, users can select from predefined themes or create a custom theme.
-Predefined themes include "Keboola," "Light Red," "Light Purple," "Light Blue," "Dark Green," "Dark Amber," and "Dark Orange."
-Each theme has specified primary color, background color, secondary background color, text color, and font.
-Users choosing "Custom" can manually set these values.
+To configure theming in your data app, you can select from predefined themes or create a custom theme.
+Predefined themes include `Keboola`, `Light Red`, `Light Purple`, `Light Blue`, `Dark Green`, `Dark Amber`, and `Dark Orange`.
+Each theme has a specified primary color, background color, secondary background color, text color, and font.
+Users choosing `Custom` can manually set these values.

 {: .image-popup}
 ![Code - code](/components/data-apps/data_apps-theming-predefined.png)

-For "Custom," users can select each color using color pickers and the desired font from a list.
+For `Custom`, users can select colors using the color pickers and choose the desired font from a list.

 {: .image-popup}
 ![Code - code](/components/data-apps/data_apps-theming-custom.png)